 Clerk-Magistrate’s Hearings

 We routinely represent people in clerk-magistrate’s or “show cause” hearings in Massachusetts criminal courts.
 A show cause hearing is the first step in some criminal cases, where instead of arresting the person being accused of committing a crime, the police or another person fills out an application asking the court to issue a criminal complaint.
-Because this step happens before a criminal complaint is issued, the show cause hearing gives you the opportunity to prevent a complaint for issuing, and thus prevent a criminal case against you from being filed.
+Because this step happens before a criminal complaint is issued, the show cause hearing gives you the opportunity to prevent a complaint from issuing, and thus prevent a criminal case against you from being filed.
 It is crucial to take show-cause hearings seriously and put on the best possible case to try to prevent a complaint from issuing.

 If you are required to attend a show cause hearing, the court will send you a notice of the hearing in the mail, and should send you a copy of the application for the complaint.
 If you cannot attend the hearing on that date, you may call the clerk’s office to see if the hearing date can be changed.